-The situation for the local LGBT community remains very tense, and although there is a small and very underground gay scene in Cairo and Alexandria, tapping into it as a foreigner can be tricky and is risky.
-Solo male gay travellers should not use gay dating apps while here as the police are known to target app users.
+The situation for the local LGBTIQ+ community remains very tense, and although there is a small and very underground social scene in Cairo and Alexandria, accessing it as a foreigner can be tricky and is risky.
+Use of LGBTIQ+ dating apps while here is not recommended as the police are known to target app users.

-As long as common sense discretion is used and public displays of affection are avoided – the same goes for heterosexual couples – foreign gay or lesbian couples should have no issues.
-Most midrange and top-end accommodation will have no problem with a same-sex couple requesting a double bed (though you may notice a raised eyebrow from some staff), but it's advisable to steer clear of the very budget end of the accommodation market, particularly in nontouristy towns.
+Discretion is vital and public displays of affection should be avoided by both LGBTIQ+ and heterosexual couples.
+Most midrange and top-end accommodation will have no problem with a same-sex couple requesting a double bed (though you may notice a raised eyebrow from some staff), but it's advisable to steer clear of the budget end of the accommodation market, particularly in non-touristy towns.

-Single gay men should exercise caution if propositioned by an Egyptian man as, although rare, there have been reports of set-ups targeting foreign gay males for theft.
-Gay male travellers should also be aware that signals in Egypt can be ambiguous; Egyptian men routinely hold hands, link arms and kiss each other on the cheek in greeting.
+Men should exercise caution if propositioned by an Egyptian man as, although rare, there have been reports of set-ups targeting foreign gay men for theft.
+LGBTIQ+ travellers should also be aware that signals in Egypt can be ambiguous; Egyptian men routinely hold hands, link arms and kiss each other on the cheek in greeting.

-Lesbian travellers are unlikely to encounter any problems in the country.
-For the majority of Egyptians, lesbianism is unfathomable and most would declare that there is no such thing as an Egyptian lesbian.
+Lesbian travelers tend not to face the same instances of set-ups or targeted harassment.
+The conservative and patriarchal culture perpetuates the idea that lesbianism is unfathomable and most would declare that there is no such thing as an Egyptian lesbian.

 Travel insurance to cover theft, loss and medical problems is a good idea.
 Some policies exclude ‘dangerous activities’, which can include scuba diving, motorcycling and trekking.